alanreidt/javascript-fundamentals-note/README.md

 > Note: the browser calls Rendering functions each 60ms.

-In order to avoid this, browsers use a *Concurrency Model*.
+In order to avoid this, browsers use *Concurrency Model*.

-JavaScript has a concurrency model based on an event loop, which is responsible for executing the code, collecting and processing events, and executing queued sub-tasks.
+JavaScript has the Concurrency model based on an Event loop, that is responsible for executing code, collecting and processing events, and executing queued sub-tasks.
 This model is quite different from models in other languages like C and Java.

-A browser, in order to avoid blocking of the stack, handles all time-consuming requests through Web API services. *Web services* are programs, written in some programming language, like C++.
+A browser, in order to avoid blocking of the stack, handles all time-consuming requests through Web API services. the *Web API services* are programs, written in some programming language, like C++.

-Web API services on their hand, perform required actions — request the data through network, for example (it works as a separated thread) — and then delegate the resulting message (the request's resulting data and the callback function) to a Message Queue.
+The Web API services on their hand, perform required actions — request data through the network, for example (it works as a separated thread) — and then delegate the resulting message (the request's resulting data and a callback function) to a Message Queue.

-*Message Queue* is a list of messages to be processed.
+The *Message Queue* is a list of messages to be processed.
 Each message has an associated function which gets called in order to handle the message.

-When the Execution Stack becomes empty, Event Loop starts to process the Messages on the queue, starting from the oldest one: it removes the message from the queue and calls its corresponding function with the message as an input parameter.
+When Execution Stack becomes empty, an Event Loop starts to process Messages from a Message queue, starting from the oldest one: it removes the Message from the Queue and calls its corresponding function with the Message as an input parameter.
 As always, calling a function creates a new Execution Context for that function's use.

-The processing of functions continues until the stack is once again empty.
-Then, the event loop will process the next message in the queue (if there is one).
+The processing of functions continues until the Execution stack is once again empty.
+Then, the Event loop will process the next Message in the Queue (if there is one).

 Which gives us an Asynchronous-like code.